gennyble/gifed/README.md

 ## gaudio
 Nothing valued is here.
 Inject/Retrieve MP3 files from GiFs.
 I'd like to eventually play them right outta the thing, right, but that's a lot harder.

-## TODO: theft
-gif tool for weird gif things.
-just the place i put things
-that have nowhere else to go
-so i stop making so many
-weird little projects here

-eventually i think it will absorb gaudio

 # License
 gifed, gifprobe, and gaudio are licensed under Creative Commons Zero 1.0; they're in the public domain.
 Attribution is appreciated, but not required.